 A Short Biography of Chris Ball

-Christopher Patrick Ball is the owner and President of CEENET LLC (www.ceenet.us), Honorary Hungarian Consul for the State of Connecticut, and Director of the Central European Institute (CEI) at Quinnipiac University where he also holds the Istvan Szechenyi Chair in International Economics.
+Christopher Patrick Ball is the co-owner of ArenaCAD USA, Honorary Hungarian Consul for the State of Connecticut, and Director of the Central European Institute (CEI) at Quinnipiac University where he also holds the Istvan Szechenyi Chair in International Economics.

 Executive Business Consulting